nelsonand/website/students.md

 full-width: true
 ---

-Though I do not yet have my own research group, I am directly involved in mentorship of many young scientists.
+Though I do not yet have my own research group, I am directly involved in the mentorship of many young scientists.
 These include:

 ## Graduate Students